LuZhang0128/Perspectives/README.md

 There are 55 (12%) Social Movement Organizations, 67 (15%) Other Organizations, 84 (19%) Social Movement Activists, and 244 (54%) Other Individuals.
 Most accounts are everyday people.
 These 450 accounts are responsible for 3,566 (2.89%) tweets among all 123,517 tweets. <br>

-The trainings of the four machine learning model (Random Forest Classifier, Logistic Regression, Support Vector Classification (SVC), and Multinomial Naïve Bayes algorithm) are in the Google Colab code, under the `Machine Learning Model` section. <br>
+The trainings and hyperparameter tuning of the four machine learning model (Random Forest Classifier, Logistic Regression, Support Vector Classification (SVC), and Multinomial Naïve Bayes algorithm) are in the Google Colab code, under the `Machine Learning Model` section. <br>

 The Confusion Matrices are of the models are: <br>
 <img src="https://github.com/LuZhang0128/Perspectives/blob/main/figs/confusion_matrices%20.png" width=60% height=60%> <br>